 Then tip your hat to them, look them in the “face,” put them into a fire—whatever works for you to release them.
 As you do, declare, in no uncertain terms, “Thanks, you’ve done a fine job protecting me.
 But I don’t need you anymore.”

-Hear more about how fear keeps us from pursuing our dreams in Alexis Fedor’s recent interview of Gina on the Artists in Business podcast: http://www.alexisfedor.com/gina-edwards/
+Hear more about how fear keeps us from pursuing our dreams in Alexis Fedor’s interview with Gina on the Artists in Business podcast: http://www.alexisfedor.com/gina-edwards/

 Gina is the founder of Around the Writer’s Table.
-When she isn’t hosting writing retreats and supporting authors in creating a writing life on their own terms, she is working on her novel-in-progress, Dancing at The Orange Peel.
+When she isn’t hosting writing retreats and supporting authors in creating a writing life on their own terms, she is hunched over her current work-in-progress, with one or more kitties curled up nearby.